arkinmodi/level2StreamSelector/README.md

 Assignment 1 was created with limited knowledge of object-oriented programming and no knowledge of any standardized/automated testing.
 The testing done is all manual testing.
 The specification was also provided in a natural language.

 ### A2
 Assignment 2 was created with a basic understanding of object-oriented programming and unit testing.
 The version uses pytest (python unit testing) and has an implementation following an object-oriented programming style.
 The specification provided was also a formal specification.
+Assignment 2 was also written following the flake8 style guide.

 ## How To Run
 To run the test: